ocaml-ppx/ocamlformat/HACKING.jst.md

 Before building
 ---------------

-You will need to install several libraries.
+You will need a switch that is on OCaml 5.
+Most jane street devs use different switches for working on ocamlformat and working on the compiler.
+You will need to install several libraries in your switch.
 This command may work:

 ```
-opam install menhir.20210419 fix ocp-indent bechamel-js alcotest camlp-streams fpath either dune-build-info uuseg ocaml-version stdio
+opam install menhir.20231231 fix ocp-indent bechamel-js alcotest camlp-streams fpath either dune-build-info uuseg ocaml-version stdio
 ```

 Building